-The integrate and fire model of the neuron is a simple extension of the integrate and fire model where we now assume (up until depolarization threshold, θ) that the neuron membrane is a passive resistor and capacitor with some input current source.
+The integrate and fire model of the neuron is a simple extension of the integrate and fire model where we now assume (up until depolarization threshold, $\theta$ ) that the neuron membrane is a passive resistor and capacitor with some input current source.
 The current input leads to an increase in the resting potential until sufficient depolarization triggers an action potential.
+Like the integrate-and-fire model, it is a structure-less continuous time model, and with a scalar driving input.